Refined Over Generations

 Due to its sheen and smooth surface, linen releases stains easily.
 Linen also increases in strength when wet, which is why it stands up to the rough and tumble of repeated laundering so well.
 It can be easily laundered at home and requires no special laundering treatment.

-Cool crisp linen bed sheets are prized above all others for their naturalness, purity, smoothness, durability and beauty, and they are considered by many to be the healthiest material for sleeping.
+Cool crisp linen bed sheets, pillowcases and duvet covers are prized above all others for their naturalness, purity, smoothness, durability and beauty, and they are considered by many to be the healthiest material for sleeping.
 They are the epitome of coolness and there is nothing to match the way they feel, thanks to linen's temperature-regulating properties.
 In hot weather, linen absorbs moisture and excess heat, whilst in cool weather it retains body heat.
 Linen presents a much less fluffy surface, and retains less moisture than cotton.
 Over time linen becomes softer and even more comfortable.

 Drying & Wiping